BlueAndi/Pixelix/doc/PLUGINS.md

 ## ShellyPlugSPlugin
 The ShellyPlugSPlugin shows the current AC power being drawn via a Shelly PlugS, in watts.\
 The IP address of the Shelly PlugS webserver can be set via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/ShellyPlugSPlugin).

+## SignalDetectorPlugin
+The plugin is able to detect a signal, which can be combined with up to 2 frequencies.\
+Each frequency must be detected for a specific configureable time.\
+As long as nothing is detected, the plugin will disable itself.\
+If a signal is detected, it will be shown on the display for the configured slot duration.
+After slot duration timeout or user changed the slot, the plugin will be disabled until next signal detection.

 ## SoundReactivePlugin
 The plugin shows octave frequency bands, depended on the environment sound.